I'm In Hawaii And Just Got The Scariest Alert Of My Life. Here's What I Did Next.

 My husband, mom, and I gathered in front of the television in the kitchen.
 Eric had been informed of the alert, my mom said, and was sheltering in place in Kapahulu.

-My mom flipped through channels until we found one with the alert blaring across the from the screen.
+My mom flipped through channels until we found one with the alert blaring across the screen.
 I wanted to know more, but seeing the alert on television only made it feel more real.

 I received a text message from a friend visiting from California asking, "Is this alert real?"